-Carnegie Melon University conducted a study of 100,000 hard drives in 2007.
-They found that there's a probability of between 1 in 50 and 1 in 25 of your hard drive failing each year.
+Carnegie Melon University conducted a study of 100,000 mechanical hard drives in 2007.
+They found that there's a probability of between 1 in 50 and 1 in 25 of a mechanical hard drive failing each year.

-In an office of 100 workers that means that between two and four unlucky workers will suffer a hard drive failure every year.
+In an office of 100 workers (using mechanical hard drives) that means that between two and four unlucky workers will suffer a hard drive failure every year.